 However, as a result of Evan's interest, I asked various friends about possible clubs he and I could join.
 Obviously, a prime qualification for any club that we would join was that it had to have a well-functioning (well run!) children's section.
 Several people mentioned Scottish Harriers as a possibility, and when I looked into the matter further, I found out that Bernie Portenski was an active member of the club.
 I had raced against Bernie, beating her in the 1983 Masterton marathon, in the 1984 Upper Hutt half-marathon, in the 1984 Rotorua marathon, in the 1984 Masterton half-marathon, and – by one place and nine seconds – in a 10 kilometre road race in the Hutt Valley in January 1985.
 I'm in Bernie's league, I concluded – or more accurately, she's almost in mine, I concluded – and on Saturday, 10 May 1986, both Evan and I joined Scottish Harriers and I ran my first club race, the gut-busting 5 kilometre Le Gaye Cup race (which includes a steep climb up a horrid hill) in Island Bay.

-I have been a member of Scottish Harriers (since renamed the Wellington Scottish Athletics Club, Inc., but I still prefer and generally use its old name) for almost a quarter of a century now, while Evan has been a member whenever he has lived in Wellington and has consistently followed the club's affairs while living in Minnesota.
+I have been a member of Scottish Harriers (since renamed the Wellington Scottish Athletics Club, Inc., but I still prefer and generally use its old name) for well over 30 years now, while Evan has been a member whenever he has lived in Wellington and has consistently followed the club's affairs while living in Minnesota.
 Joining Scottish Harriers also proved that I couldn't have been more wrong about two things.